hpdic/hermes/INSTALL.md

 ## ⚠️ CryptoContext Isolation Warning

 OpenFHE contexts are not safely portable across `.so` boundaries.
-Even with identical parameters, BFV `CryptoContext` objects created in different shared libraries may be structurally incompatible.
+Even with identical parameters, BFV `CryptoContext` objects created in different shared libraries are structurally incompatible due to crytpographic requirements, e.g., different (pseudo)random seeds.

 To ensure encryption and decryption succeed:

-✅ Pair encryption and decryption UDFs within the **same `.so`**
+✅ Pair encryption and decryption UDFs **WITHIN** the **same `.so`**
-❌ Avoid passing ciphertexts between plugins
+❌ Avoid passing ciphertexts between plugins; it won't work

 ---